hasindu2008/f5c/_docs/output.md

 |ctg0|18|GTGGAA|rid0|t|60|78.95|1.436|0.00100|GTGGAA|80.55|3.83|-0.38|313|317|

-The paf output from eventalign will look like below (the header is not present in the actual output):
+The PAF output from eventalign will look like below (the header is not present in the actual output):

 |read_id|len_raw_signal|start_raw|end_raw|strand|ref_id|len_kmer|start_kmer|end_kmer|matches|len_block|mapq| |
 |--:|----:|----:|--------:|--:|----:|----:|--------:|--:|----:|----:|--------:|--:|